annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/swipeevents.md

 ![](images/input.png) |  WidgetId  |  Element that will be swipeable.  |  none

-## Compatibility with other Patterns
+## Compatibility with other patterns

 There might be conflicts with any pattern with touch events (unless the code is altered to support the behavior).
 For example, using the sidebar ID  instead of a container in the previous example.